The Fat Man (film)

-The Fat Man is a 1951 American film noir crime film directed by William Castle.
-It is based on a radio drama of the same name, with J. Scott Smart reprising his role as Brad Runyan, a portly detective.
+The Fat Man is a 1951 American crime film noir directed by William Castle and starring J. Scott Smart, Rock Hudson, Julie London, Clinton Sundberg and Emmett Kelly.
+It is based on a radio drama of the same name, with Smart reprising his role as portly detective Brad Runyan; it was his last film prior to his death in 1960.

-The cast includes Rock Hudson and Julie London.
-Originally released by Universal Pictures, the film is now in the public domain.
+Originally released by Universal Pictures, the film is now in the public domain in the United States.

-William Castle later called it "a potboiler of little merit, except that I was able to cast Rock Hudson... and to use Emmett Kelly, the Ringling Brothers clown, as the villain."
+Castle later called the film "a potboiler of little merit, except that I was able to cast Rock Hudson ... and to use Emmett Kelly, the Ringling Brothers clown, as the villain."

 Plot

-Portly private detective Runyan is asked by dental nurse Adams to investigate the unexplained murder of her boss.
+Portly private detective Runyan is asked by dental nurse Jane Adams to investigate the unexplained murder of her boss.
 Suspicion falls on disappeared patient Clark, last seen being driven from his appointment by the chauffeur of probable gangster Gordon.
-Through his means, Runyan contacts Boyd, Clark's former lover and briefly his wife, who reveals that Clark had once spent time in jail.
-The police tell Runyan it was for robbery of half a million dollars which were not recovered.
-In jail, Clark had a cellmate Deets, a circus clown, with whom he shared everything.
+Runyan contacts Boyd, Clark's former lover and briefly his wife, who reveals that Clark had once spent time in jail.

+The police tell Runyan that Clark's offense was the theft of half a million dollars, money that was not recovered.
+In jail, Clark had a cellmate named Deets, a circus clown, with whom he shared many secrets.
 On release, Deets had claimed Clark's share of the loot from Gordon, the heist's organizer, in order to fulfil his ambition to own his own circus.

-Deet's side of the deal was to eliminate Clark, whose corpse he left in a burnt-out truck.
-When he realised Clark had undergone dental treatment, and that this meant Clark could be identified by dental records, Deets killed first the dentist and then Nurse Adams as well.
-Runyan locates Deets, and in a final shoot-out, Deets is fatally wounded and dies in his own big ring.
+Deet's side of the deal was to eliminate Clark, and he left the corpse in a truck that was destroyed by fire.
+When he realized that Clark had undergone dental treatment, creating dental records that could be used to identify him, Deets killed the dentist and Jane.
+Runyan locates Deets, and in a final shootout, Deets is fatally wounded and dies in his own circus ring.